-However, cloud providers are scaling up their services with storage, security, upload and download capacity.
-For large application players like SAP, Oracle, Microsoft and Infor, wholesales data center providers make sense for delivering their applications to end users.
+However, cloud providers are scaling up their services with storage, security, upload, and download capacity.
+For large application players like SAP, Oracle, Microsoft, and Infor, wholesale data center providers make sense for delivering their applications to end users.

-Niche cloud application providers cloud application providers that have traditionally partnered with retail colocation service providers are also pushing for services and contract terms previously only offered through wholesale data centers.
+Niche cloud application providers that have traditionally partnered with retail colocation service providers are also pushing for services and contract terms previously only offered through wholesale data centers.

 Cloud apps need to live somewhere, and for smaller SaaS providers, colocation services pale compared to those from wholesale vendors like Google, IBM, and Rackspace.

-For companies that collect, store and create a lot of data, storage capacity is vital.
+Storage capacity is vital for companies that collect, store, and create a lot of data.